apache/zeppelin/docs/security/authentication.md

 <div id="toc"></div>

-There are multiple way to enable authentication in Apache Zeppelin. this page describes HTTP basic auth using NGINX.
+There are multiple ways to enable authentication in Apache Zeppelin.
+This page describes HTTP basic auth using NGINX.
 One option is to use [Basic Access Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).

 ## HTTP Basic Authentication using NGINX